 While the challenges we are facing today are unique, massive disruptions in our recent past provide useful lessons as we begin to navigate the uncertain landscape before us.

-In latest whitepaper, Adapting to COVID: what the energy sector can learn from history, we analyse the response to disruptive events such as the 2008 financial crash and 2011 Thailand floods and highlight the factors that turn outlier events into growth opportunities.
+In our latest Technology Strategy Guide for the Energy and Utility Sector, we analyse the response to disruptive events such as the 2008 financial crash and 2011 Thailand floods and highlight the factors that turn outlier events into growth opportunities.

 Doing so, we explain how the energy and utility sector can leverage new technology to provide unique and better services to their customers.